Public outcry on plan for new voting maps: Drop the political partisanship :: WRAL.com

 Lewis also denied a frequent accusation that Republican legislators have already drawn maps, saying he has not drawn maps, nor has he directed anyone to draw them.

-"Nor am I aware of any other entity operating in conjunction with the leadership that has drawn maps," Lewis said.
+"Nor am I aware of any other entity operating in conjunction with the leadership that has drawn maps," he said.

+In the last legislative election, she noted, almost half of all incumbent lawmakers didn't even have an opponent because their districts are designed to lean so heavily toward one party or the other.

+"This has gone way too far, and it's no wonder that people check out and think elections don't matter if they get to the polls and don't even have a candidate," she said.
+"We have got to fix this."

 Partisan redraws are not illegal, though.
 North Carolina's current maps were declared unconstitutional because of a racial gerrymander the courts said packed too many minority voters into too few districts, diluting their voting strength in surrounding areas.
-Partisan advantage may have been a byproduct, and a pending Supreme Court case out Wisconsin may end up changing U.S. law when it comes to partisan gerrymanders.
+In those maps, race was used as a proxy for partisanship.
+A pending Supreme Court case from Wisconsin may end up changing U.S. law when it comes to partisan gerrymanders.

 Near the end of Friday's hearing, 19-year-old James Wood took the podium in obvious anger over the majority's multi-year effort to defend its maps, a legal fight that Democrats said Friday has cost nearly $5.5 million.